Your baby is overdue: what’s happening

 Your doctor or midwife will probably recommend regular tests to check on your health and your baby’s health.
-These tests might include an ultrasound to check the amniotic fluid index and an ultrasound to check the biophysical profile.
+These tests might include an ultrasound to check the amniotic fluid index and an ultrasound to check your baby’s biophysical profile.

 Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special tools and techniques to get your labour to start.

-Induction of labour normally happens in a hospital, but it’s possible you could be induced in a birth centre too.
+Induction of labour normally happens in a hospital.

 The chances are that you know someone who’s had an induction.
 In Australia, one in every four women is induced.